Why Typography Is Important For Your Brand?

 When we use Baskerville to tell people there is a house for rent, it looks trustworthy and credible.
 But if the same text is written in Bloody, it might indicate that this is some sort of a prank by someone.
 A person can easily deduce the difference between graffiti and a wall poster, even though they both come under wall painting.
 So, typography is ingrained in us and we cannot ignore it.

 It is not just limited to creating logo designs as it is assumed by many.
 As aforementioned, it is everywhere – on our mobile screens, e-mails, websites, posters, slogans, signboards, and all the places, even on our notebooks in our own handwriting.
 When letters and characters are arranged in a creative manner, it becomes art.
 This art defines one’s personality, helps one to express their voice, and the kind of vibe they are trying to give out.
 When one describes their brand verbally, it is very easy to understand since we relate to the kind of tone they are setting.
-But how does one set a tone to a visual description?
+But how does one set a tone for a visual description?
 One does that through typography.
 So, each font, typeface and design matters when the content is put out.

 Usually, companies tend to ignore how important typography is for branding.
 Good branding leaves a long-lasting impression and this ensures brand recognition.
 While branding, a company must look for solutions to questions like: